The terms, economics, economy, economic and economical are inter-related to each other yet have diverging factors between them.

 *Economics (Indian Economy) is an optional subject in the UPSC Mains Examination.

 The term ‘Economy’ is defined as a social domain that stresses the importance of practices, discourses associated with the production, use, and management of resources.

 Economic is used to denote an object or an action that is justified in terms of profitability

-Economical on the other hand means giving a reasonable value in relation to time, money and effort spent.
+Economical on the other hand means giving a reasonable value to time, money and effort spent.

 The difference between the four terms will be highlighted in this article, which will be useful in the IAS Exam.

 How are Economics, Economy, Economic, and Economical different from each other?

 The main differences between Economics, Economy, Economic, and Economical are detailed below: